flumeapp/help.flumeapp.com/views/activity.md

 ### Following

-The Following tab lists the latest 200 notifications that relate to activity made by accounts you follow.
+The Following tab lists the latest 200 notifications that relate to activity made by users you follow.
 These include:

-- When accounts you follow like others posts
+- When users you follow like other posts
-- When accounts you follow start following other accounts
+- When users you follow start following other users

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/activity-following.png" width="50%" height="50%" /></p>